STAFF ROLES

 Applicants will be shortlisted and notified weekly.
 Interviews will be held on a rolling basis.
 Applications that do not include both CV and Application form will not be considered.
 All applicants must be based in the UK.

 In this role, you will support people to access healthcare and overcome barriers, providing much-needed practical support.
-Your time will be split between our Outreach Services in East London, and on our remote Advice Line and Casework.
+Your time will be split between our Outreach Services in East London and our remote Advice Line and Casework.

-To apply, please submit your CV, completed Application form and additional information form through the Apply button.
+To apply, please submit your CV, completed application form, and additional information form via the Apply button.

 OVERSEAS